mrsp/gem/README.md

 GEM is an unsupervised learning framework which employs a 2D latent space and Gaussian Mixture Models (GMMs) to facilitate accurate prediction/classification of the gait phase during locomotion.

+## Training
-## Solely prioproceptive sensing is utilized in training, namely:
+Solely prioproceptive sensing is utilized in training, namely:
 * joint encoder
 * F/T
 * IMU

 ![Valk_training](img/gem01.png)

+## Real-time Prediction
-## GEM can be readily employed in real-time for estimating the gait phase.
+GEM can be readily employed in real-time for estimating the gait phase.

 ![Valk_realtime](img/gem02.png)